nacharyadev/llm-ocr-extract/README.md

-# FastAPI Hello World
+# FastAPI OCR Extraction

-A simple Hello World REST API built with FastAPI with file upload and text extraction capabilities using multiple Vision APIs (Claude, Google Cloud Vision, and OpenAI).
+A simple OCR extraction REST API built with FastAPI with file upload and text extraction capabilities using multiple Vision APIs (Claude, Google Gemini, and OpenAI).

 ## Setup